MicrosoftDocs/azure-management-docs/articles/azure-arc/overview.md

 Any Azure service that is used on Azure Arc-enabled servers, such as Microsoft Defender for Cloud or Azure Monitor, will be charged as per the pricing for that service.
 For more information, see the [Azure pricing page](https://azure.microsoft.com/pricing/).

-### Azure Arc-enabled Kubernetes

-Any Azure service that is used on Azure Arc-enabled Kubernetes, such as Microsoft Defender for Cloud or Azure Monitor, will be charged as per the pricing for that service.

-For more information on pricing for configurations on top of Azure Arc-enabled Kubernetes, see the [Azure pricing page](https://azure.microsoft.com/pricing/).

 ### Azure Arc-enabled VMware vSphere and System Center Virtual Machine Manager

 The following Azure Arc-enabled VMware vSphere and System Center Virtual Machine Manager (SCVMM) capabilities are offered at no extra cost: